bnomei/kirby3-pageviewcounter/README.md

 ];
 ```

+> [!WARNING]
-> NOTE: Be warned that Page Fields might not work well for concurrent requests.
+> Be warned that Page Fields might not work well for concurrent requests.

 ## Settings